ARM-software/astc-encoder/README.md

 The `main` branch is an active development branch for the compressor.
 It aims to be a stable branch for the latest major release series, but as it is used for ongoing development expect it to have some volatility.
+We recommend using the latest stable release tag for production development.

 The `2.x` and `3.x` branches are a stable branches for the 2.x and 3.x release series.
 They are no longer under active development, but are supported branches